Basitzaky/Embedded_System/Week 05/Example 3/README.md

-# OKay what now?
-Example 3 also?
+# Okay what now?
+Of course example 3?